lucka-me/MLP-android/README.md

 1. Install MLP.
 2. Open the ***Developer Options***, turn on the ***Enable mock location***, and select MLP in the ***Select mock location app*** if the option exists.
-3. Launch MLP, tap the add fab beside the title, enter the longitude and latitude in degree.
+3. Launch MLP, tap the add fab beside the title, enter the longitude and latitude in degree, then add Title, altitude and accuracy if you want.
 4. Tap the card to enable or disable the target
 5. Long press the card to delete the target
 6. Tap the start fab in the right bottom to start MLP foreground service
 7. Now, the foreground service will send the enabled target(s) one by one and circularly, with interval of 5 seconds.
-The location will be sent to both `GPS_PROVODER` and `NETWORK_PROVODER`.
+The location will be sent to `GPS_PROVODER` and / or `NETWORK_PROVODER` (Could be configured in Preference screen).
 8. Tap the stop fab to stop the service.

 ### Notice